 The Shining, written by Stanley Kubrick and Diane Johnson, based on the novel by Stephen King

 Feeling for and through the characters is one of the most important aspects of a horror movie.
 The audience can feel and experience something scary and horrible at a safe distance through the characters.
 Nothing makes for a more satisfying horror movie experience than when the audience feels empathy for the main character and is rooting for them.

-It's essential to a horror movie for the audience to care whether our characters live or die.
+It's essential to a scary movie for the audience to care whether our characters live or die.
 Be sure to flesh out your characters well enough, so that the audience will identify with and root for them!

-- Pay attention to your antagonist
+4) Pay attention to your antagonist in your horror movie

-The antagonist in a horror movie is everything!
+Pay attention to your antagonist The antagonist in a horror movie is everything!
 A horror movie can live and die (in the box office) based on the strength of its antagonist.
 There's much to consider for your bad guy: Do you reveal details or leave the audience in the dark about them?
 Are they continually lurking in the shadows, or do we get shots of them in all their gory glory?

 Are they based on something that already exists, or is this an original creature?